 It forces ReadyAPI to store received cookies and include them to the subsequent requests to the server:

-When LoadUI runs load tests, it executes underlying test cases.
-If the Session test case option is enabled for them, LoadUI stores cookies received during the sessions.
+When ReadyAPI runs load tests, it executes underlying test cases.
+If the Session test case option is enabled for them, ReadyAPI stores cookies received during the sessions.
 In this case, virtual users have separate HTTP sessions, so cookies received by one of them will not affect others.

 Mock services simulate web services, so they can send cookies to clients.
 For this, use the